11 Undiscovered Website Ideas to Steal and Make You Rich

 Why it’s hot: The cost of billboard advertising is prohibative to most small businesses and individuals.
 A public, global, mini-billboard network of ads for regular people and businesses that updates at the click of a mouse could earn megabucks.
 Make it work, and I’m sure Google would want a word with you too.

-: Simply charge a flat fee or monthly recurring cost to place an ad.
+Where the money is: Simply charge a flat fee or monthly recurring cost to place an ad.
 You could split your electronic billboards and projectors into small segments, or sell the whole space or network to one advertiser.

 11. Website Sales